 - Turn off the heat.
 Add the water spinach leaves.
 Cover the pot.
 Allow it to cook for at least 1 minute.

 - Enjoy!
-Best served during cold weather.
+This soup is best served during cold weather.

 Tips and Techniques

-- You may add other vegetables, as well, either instead of or in addition to water spinach.
+- You may add other vegetables, as well, either instead of or in addition to the water spinach.

 - Replace the salmon belly with any other kind of fish or meat.